Vice president of publishing at The Heritage Foundation and editor in chief of The Daily Signal.

 As editor of HumanEvents.com for more than a year, he transformed it into a popular destination for conservative journalism.
 He also served as managing editor of the venerable print edition, Human Events.

 In 2012, he co-founded the Future of Journalism Summit and Breitbart Awards in partnership with the Franklin Center for Government & Public Integrity.

-Bluey is a member of the Broadcasting Board of Governors Commission on Innovation and serves on the board of visitors for the Institute for Political Journalism.
-He frequently speaks about journalism, blogging and online strategy.
+Bluey serves on the board of visitors for the Institute for Political Journalism.
+He frequently speaks about journalism and digital strategy.
 Campaigns & Elections magazine named him a "Rising Star" in 2008.
 Politico placed him among Washington's "Top 50 Politicos."